Paycheck Protection Program

 SBA Express Bridge Loans

-Express Bridge Loan Pilot Program allows small businesses who currently have a business relationship with an SBA Express Lender to access up to $25,000 with less paperwork.
-These loans can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing and can be a term loans or used to bridge the gap while applying for a direct SBA Economic Injury Disaster Loan.
+Express Bridge Loan Pilot Program allows small businesses that currently have a business relationship with an SBA Express Lender to access up to $25,000 with less paperwork.
+These loans can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing and can be long term loans or used to bridge the gap while applying for a direct SBA Economic Injury Disaster Loan.
 If a small business has an urgent need for cash while waiting for decision and disbursement on Economic Injury Disaster Loan, they may qualify for an SBA Express Disaster Bridge Loan.
 Visit HERE for more information.

 COVID-19 Job Search